8-15-24 New York Good Cause Eviction Law (effective as of April 20, 2024)

 Impact

 The Good Cause Eviction Law is broad in scope and will have far-reaching effects on the rental housing market in New York State.
-For localities outside of New York City, the New York State Attorney General’s Office and New York State Tenant Protection Unit will closely monitor landlords for compliance of the Good Cause Law.
+For localities outside New York City, the New York State Attorney General’s Office and New York State Tenant Protection Unit will closely monitor landlords for compliance with the Good Cause Law.

 Woods Oviatt Gilman LLP remains fully prepared to advise landlords, property owners, and localities about the Good Cause Eviction Law and its impact on the rental housing market throughout New York State.